Admiralty Inlet Advanced Turbulence Measurements: May 2015

 Export Citation to RIS

 Kilcher, Levi.
 Admiralty Inlet Advanced Turbulence Measurements: May 2015.
-United States: N.p., 18 May, 2015.
-Web. doi: 10.15473/1245826.
+National Renewable Energy Laboratory, 18 May, 2015, Marine and Hydrokinetic Data Repository. https://doi.org/10.15473/1245826.

 Kilcher, Levi.
 Admiralty Inlet Advanced Turbulence Measurements: May 2015.
-United States. https://dx.doi.org/10.15473/1245826
+National Renewable Energy Laboratory, May, 18, 2015.
+Distributed by Marine and Hydrokinetic Data Repository. https://doi.org/10.15473/1245826

-@div{oedi_51, title = {Admiralty Inlet Advanced Turbulence Measurements: May 2015}, author = {Kilcher, Levi.}, abstractNote = {This data is from measurements at Admiralty Head, in Admiralty Inlet (Puget Sound) in May of 2015.
+@misc{MHKDR_Dataset_51, title = {Admiralty Inlet Advanced Turbulence Measurements: May 2015}, author = {Kilcher, Levi}, abstractNote = {This data is from measurements at Admiralty Head, in Admiralty Inlet (Puget Sound) in May of 2015.
 The measurements were made using Inertial Motion Unit (IMU) equipped ADVs mounted on a 'StableMoor' (Manufacturer: DeepWater Buoyancy) buoy and a Tidal Turbulence Mooring (TTM).
 These platforms position ADV heads above the seafloor to make mid-depth turbulence measurements.
 The inertial measurements from the IMU allows for removal of mooring motion in post processing.

 The mooring and buoy motion has been removed from the stream-wise and vertical velocity signals (u, w).
 The lateral (v) velocity has some 'persistent motion contamination' due to mooring sway.